How Horses Taste, Smell, and Hear

 It’s well known that many animals’ senses are more acute than ours.
 Horses often stand heads up and ears pricked, listening, smelling, sensing with heightened awareness.
 What are they tracking?

-For equines, all five senses (vision, hearing, smell, taste, and touch) are essential to their safety and well-being.
+For the horse (vision, hearing, smell, taste, and touch) are essential to their safety and well-being.
 Horses evolved on open plains with little vegetative cover as prey animals who survived by fleeing danger yet were too large to hide.
 Understanding this can enrich our relationships with horses through awareness of how acutely their senses inform their lives.

 Do they Hear What We Hear?